digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.3.md

 **From concrete to abstract - cognitive evolution:**
 The 一二三 number system shows transition from **iconic representation** (three strokes = three things) to **abstract symbols**.
 After 三, numbers become compositional (四 has four lines, but五六七八九 use other principles—showing recognition that simple stroke-counting is inefficient beyond small numbers).
 This demonstrates **cognitive recognition of efficiency thresholds**—practical semiotics, not just symbolic representation.

----

 ### 2.11 MEASUREMENT - Standardization Systems

 #### (1) Background

 The development of standardized measurement systems marks a crucial transition from subjective estimation to quantifiable precision—enabling trade, construction, taxation, and resource management.
-Chinese characters encode measurement standards for **weight** (斤 jīn), **volume** (斗 dǒu), **length** (尺 chǐ, 寸 cùn), demonstrating early civilization's drive toward systematic quantification.
+Five characters encode measurement foundations:

+**分 (fēn) - Divide, Fraction:**
+Composed of 八 (divide/separate) + 刀 (knife/blade), this character encodes the foundational measurement concept—division creates units.
+Before standardized measures existed, measurement required dividing wholes into parts.
+The character preserves the cognitive prerequisite for all measurement: recognition that continuous quantities must be divided into discrete, comparable units.

 **斤 (jīn) - Weight Unit (Axe/Catty):**
 Oracle bone forms depict an axe, with the character later becoming the standard weight unit (~0.5 kg or 1.1 lbs in modern usage, though varied historically).
 The connection between axe and weight encodes profound insight: **heavy tools became weight standards**—an axe's heft was standardized, making it both tool and measurement reference.
 This shows understanding that **standardization requires physical reference objects**.